phogue/Potato-Documentation/src/content/documentation/style-guide-images.md

 ## Images

-All images should be transparent background PNG files.
+All images should be either transparent background PNG files for diagrams, or JPEG files with minor compression for photos.

 No width restrictions are applied, but all images should have a maximum height of 800 pixels to avoid unnecessary scrolling.